edamame-course/docs/drafts/2014-08-13-intro_qiime_tutorial.md

   * The last column must be "Description".
   * There can be as many in-between columns of contextual data as needed.
   * If you plan to use QIIME for quality control (which we do not need because the PANDAseq merger included QC), the BarcodeSequence and LinkerPrimer sequence columns are also needed, as the second and third columns, respectively.
   * Excel can cause formatting heartache.
-See more details [here](misc/QIIMETutorial/MapFormatExcelHeartAche.md).
+See more details [here](misc/QIIMETutorial_Misc/MapFormatExcelHeartAche.md).

 2.  **Call macqiime**
-For Mac users, to enter the "qiime" environment in all of its glory.
+For Mac users, to enter the QIIME environment in all of its glory.
 ```
 macqiime
 ```